Cart»

 Escarpment aim to produce the very best of tomorrow's definitive new world wines.
 Complexity, texture and structure are key words and motivators.
 Escarpment was established in 1999 as a joint business venture between Village Roadshow's Robert and Mem Kirby with Larry and Sue McKenna.
 Situated just 5 kilometres east of Martinborough village, twenty four hectares of distinctive alluvial gravel, terraced land stretches out along the banks of the Huangarua River.
 Pinot Blanc and Pinot Gris represent a substantial proportion of the white grape selection.
 While the majority of these grapes are grown on site, Escarpment also sources components of Pinot Gris from the local Station Bush property.

 Light apricot hue.
 Bouquet of florals, nuttyness and ripe, complex fruit.
 A palate of ripe pears and white nectarine, long, textural and delightfully soft texture before a lingering and memorable, commanding finish.
+The drying French, adults only styling enhances the generosity of flavour and textural richness, a fine match to delicately prepared white flesh fishes.

 EACH